 Common Name: Desert Willow

-Chilopsis linearis is a Deciduous Shrub up to 9.00 metres tall.
+Chilopsis linearis is a deciduous shrub that can grow up to 9.00 metres tall.

 South-western N. America - California to Texas south to Mexico.